Itrulia/turtle-test/readme.md

 ## Tests

 I run the tests on every `git push` with Travis.
-You can see the results [here](https://travis-ci.org/Itrulia/turtle-test) if you want to run them yourself, just `cd` in to the repository and call `phpunit`.
+You can see the results [here](https://travis-ci.org/Itrulia/turtle-test).

+If you want to run them yourself, just `cd` in to the repository and call `phpunit`.